charlie2951/krv32/README.md

 **Debugging and Simulation** <p>
 For debugging and behavioral simulation, use any Verilog compiler.
 I have used open-source Icarus Verilog with GTKWave waveform viewer.
 A sample testbench is added for debugging and test purposes.
 Modify the testbench as per your requirements.<p>
-*Program Memory space*: Default is 256 byte.
-Each location will contain 8-bit data.
+*Program Memory space*: Default is 1Kbyte.
+Each location will contain 32-bit data.
 However, you can change it in code.
-Verilog Implementation: *reg[7:0] ram[0:255]* <p>
+Verilog Implementation: *reg[31:0] ram[0:1023]* <p>
-*Data and I/O memory address space* By default 64 byte.
-Each location will contain 8-bit data.
-Verilog implementation: *reg[7:0] datamem [0:63]* <p>
-I/O and data memory offset address start from 1000.
-However, while using data memory for load and store instructions and I/O operations in RTL code, it uses datamem starting from the 0th location. <p>
+GPIO  addresses start from 0x10000000.
+See top modules in Verilog (top.v) for detailed mapping.  <p>
+**GPIO Mapping** <p>
+0x10000000 - 0x10000003 : LED (D0 to D5 of 0x10000003)
+0x10000004 - 0x10000007: UART (planned)
-Note: Data memory location 0 to 3 i.e. 1000 to 1003 is used for output.
-1003 is mapped to six onboard LEDs in Gowin Semiconductor's Sipeed Tang-9 series FPGA board.<p>
+LED GPIO  is mapped to six onboard active low enabled LEDs in Gowin Semiconductor's Sipeed Tang-9 series FPGA board.<p>
   **FPGA Implementation**
-The 1st version is implemented in Tang 9K series FPGA with a clock speed of 27 MHz. <p>
+Synthesized and implemented in Tang 9K series FPGA with a clock speed of 27 MHz. <p>

 *Pin Assignment of FPGA*